ngeor/rusty-basic/README.md

 ### Dealing with location

-Lexemes, parsed tokens, instructions, all have a location (row / col).
+Parsed tokens, instructions, all have a location (row / col).
 The same for errors.
 There's the question of how to propagate this information in enums.

 - Option 1 - Envelope